Healing and AFTER-CARE Advice

 APPLYING Aftercare

 There’s one golden rule of after-care products and that is: only apply it with CLEAN HANDS to a CLEAN TATTOO.
 Another important rule is DON’T USE TOO MUCH!
-You want to keep your new ink moisturised, but you also need air to get to the skin and you don’t want to create a gooey mess, which is ideal for bacteria to grow in.
+You want to keep your new ink moisturised, but you also need air to get to the skin and you don’t want to create a gooey mess, which is ideal for bacteria to grow in and increases your risk of infection.

-We all have very different skin types and different levels of skin hydration, so what works best for someone with dry skin (such as thicker, more hydrating products) might not work as well for someone with oily skin (who might be better off with thinner, less hydrating products).
+We all have very different skin types and different levels of skin hydration, so what works best for someone with dry skin (such as thicker, more hydrating products up to four times per day) might not work as well for someone with oily skin (who might be better off with thinner, less hydrating products twice a day).

 And Repeat